shaposhnikoff/my_medium_articles_starred/our-iot-journey-through-esp8266-firebase-angular-and-plotly-js-part-3-644048e90ca4.md

 ### D) 4 ) How much data can be downloaded from the database?

-With **Firebasebase “Spark” pricing plan** (the free one), up to 10 GB/month can be downladed.
+With **Firebasebase “Spark” pricing plan** (the free one), up to 10 GB/month can be downloaded.
 This can be quickly reached if:

 * We have many points in the plot, *i.e.* if nbOfElts is high.